 If you are not able to take an assessment test at a college Testing Center, you may take an assessment test at a local community college or university in your area and fax your assessment scores to Dallas Colleges Online Admissions, at 972-669-6400.

 Please keep in mind that we cannot guarantee free testing from an outside institution.
-Any of the following assessment tests are accepted: Accuplacer, ASSET, MAPS, THEA, TASP (although no longer administered, TASP scores will be honored as directed by the THECB), and COMPASS.
+Any of the following assessment tests are accepted: Accuplacer, ASSET, MAPS, THEA, and TASP (although no longer administered, TASP scores will be honored as directed by the THECB).

 If you have taken the ACT or SAT, or have completed college level courses at a regionally accredited institution, you may be exempt from assessment testing.
 Please be sure to provide all official transcripts to Dallas Colleges Online Admissions.